<> <> <> <>

 • Eat a healthy, balanced diet: Nutritional deficiency is a common cause of hair loss.
 It's important to make sure you're eating a balanced diet and getting all the proper nutrients you need in order to encourage hair growth.
 If you're not sure where to start, it's best to chat with a doctor or nutritionist.

-• Use a hair loss vitamin supplement: Pilot's Biotin Hair Gummies support the synthesis of Keratin, the protective protein that makes up your hair (and makes it stronger and less prone to damage).
+• Consider hair loss supplements: Pilot's Biotin Hair Gummies support the synthesis of keratin, the protective protein that makes up your hair (and makes it stronger and less prone to damage).

-• Speak to your doctor: If you're concerned about hair loss, or about your alcohol consumption, it's always best to speak to a doctor.
+• Speak to your doctor: If you're concerned about hair loss, hair health, or your alcohol consumption, it's always best to speak to a doctor.
 You can start your journey toward happy, healthy hair at Pilot today.

 Medically backed ways to treat and reverse hair loss